kmu2030/RingBufferLib/README.md

     Obtains write differences into a RingBuffer using the tracker created with `RingBuffer_createWriteTracker`.

   * `RingBuffer_pullRead`
-    Obtains read differences into a RingBuffer using a tracker.
+    Obtains read differences into a RingBuffer using the tracker created with `RingBuffer_createReadTracker`.

   * `RingBuffer_pull`
     Obtains both write and read differences into a RingBuffer using the tracker created with `RingBuffer_createTracker`.